Mampenda/Multiprogramming/README.md

 means that `count` needs to be reset at 0 each time all processes have passed the barrier.
 Moreover, `count` has to be reset before any process again tries to increment `count`.

-It is possible to solve this reset problem by employing two counters, one that counts up to `N` and another that counts down to 0, with the roles of the counter being switched after each stage.
+It is possible to solve this reset problem by employing two counters, one that counts up to `n` and another that counts down to 0, with the roles of the counter being switched after each stage.
 However, there are additional, pragmatic problems with using shared counters.